-Pursuant to Rule 507 of the Commission's Rules of Practice and Procedures, 18 CFR § 385.507 (2023), Monitoring Analytics, LLC, acting in its role as the Independent Market Monitor for PJM Interconnection, L.L.C., hereby submits for consideration in this proceeding the Direct Testimony of Joseph E. Bowring (Exhibit IMM-0001) and supporting Exhibits IMM-0002 through IMM-0020.
-Exhibit IMM- 0010; Exhibit IMM-0019; and Exhibit IMM-0020 are being treated as confidential at PJM's request.
+Pursuant to Rule 507 of the Commission's Rules of Practice and Procedures, 18 CFR § 385.507 (2023), and the order issued in this proceeding by the Presiding Judge on June 6, 2024 ("June 6 Order"), Monitoring Analytics, LLC, acting in its role as the Independent Market Monitor for PJM Interconnection, L.L.C., hereby corrects and resubmits for consideration in this proceeding the Direct Testimony of Joseph E. Bowring (Exhibit IMM-0001 REV) and supporting Exhibits IMM-0002 REV through IMM-0020 REV.